michaltykac/proshade/README.md

   ## Models

-  There are examples of both, PDB files containing multiple models of the same structure (with minor differences,  *e.g*. trajectory files) and PDB files which have their chains (or collections of chains) separated into different models.
+  There are examples of both, PDB files containing multiple models of the same structure (with minor differences,  *e.g.* trajectory files) and PDB files which have their chains (or collections of chains) separated into different models.
 Given this state of affairs, ProSHADE will by default use only the first model of each input PDB file and will print a warning message (which can be supressed by setting verbosity below 0) for each file it reads which has more than one model.
 Should the user want to use all available models for the input PDB files, please supply ProSHADE with the ```-x``` command line option.

  # Using the ProSHADE binary

-The ProSHADE tool was developed in a modular fashion and as the usage slightly changes depending on the functionality that is required.
+The ProSHADE tool was developed in a modular fashion and the usage slightly changes depending on the functionality that is required.
 Nonetheless, care has been taken to make sure that identical or closely related features are controlled by the same command line arguments in all cases.
-Moreover, the GNU command line options standard have been adhered to (through the getOpts library) and therefore the users familiar with other command line tools should find the entering of command line arguments simple.
+Moreover, the GNU command-line options standard have been adhered to (through the ```getOpts``` library) and therefore the users familiar with other command-line tools should find the entering of command line arguments simple.
 The following subsections relate to examples of using different functionalities; for a full list of command line options, please use the **--help** command line option of the ProSHADE binary.

 ## Symmetry Detection

-In order to detect symmetry in either a coordinate input file, or in a map input file, the ProSHADE executable needs to be supplied with the option **-S** or **--symmetry** and it will also require a single input file to be supplied using the **-f** option.
+In order to detect symmetry in either a co-ordinate input file or in a map input file, the ProSHADE executable needs to be supplied with the option **-S** or **--symmetry** and it will also require a single input file to be supplied using the **-f** option.
 These two options are the only mandatory options, although there are many optional values that the user can supply to supersede the default values and therefore modify the operation fo the ProSHADE executable to fit their purpose.

-One particular option regarding the symmetry detection mode should be noted; the **--sym** (or **-u**) option allows the user to state which symmetry they believe to exist in the structure.
+One particular option regarding the symmetry detection mode should be noted; the **--sym** (or **-u**) option, which allows the user to state which symmetry they believe to exist in the structure.
 The allowed values for this command line argument are "Cx", "Dx", "T", "O" and "I", where the *x* should be an integer number specifying the fold of the requested symmetry.
-When this option is used, it removes the default behaviour of returning the highest detected symmetry and instead the symmetry requested by the user is returned, if it can be found in the structure.
+When this option is used, it removes the default behaviour of returning the "best" detected symmetry and instead the symmetry requested by the user is returned, if it can be found in the structure.

-Another noteworthy option is the **--center** or **-c** option, which  tells ProSHADE NOT to center the internal map representation over the centre of density before running any processing of the map (default is centering and adding this option will turn centering off).
-This may be important as ProSHADE detects symmetries over the centre of the co-ordinates and therefore a non-centered map (map which does not have the centre of mass at the centre of box) will be found to have no symmetries even if these are present, just not over the co-ordinate centre.
+Another noteworthy option is the **--center** or **-c** option, which  tells ProSHADE **NOT** to center the internal map representation over the centre of density before running any processing of the map (default is centering and adding this option will turn centering off).
+This may be important as ProSHADE detects symmetries over the centre of the co-ordinates and therefore a non-centered map (map which does not have the centre of mass at the centre of box) will be found to have no symmetries even if these are present, just not over the co-ordinate/box centre.

 It is also worth noting that there are several extra functionalities available for the symmetry detection mode when accessed programmatically (**i.e.** either through the dynamic C++ library or through the Python language module).
 These extra functionalities include direct access to a vector/list of all detected cyclic symmetries, list/vector of all other symmetry type detections (meaning a list of all detected dihedral, tetrahedral, ... symmetries and the cyclic axes forming them) and also the ability to compute all point group elements for any point group formed by a combination of ProSHADE detected cyclic point groups.
 For more details on these functinoalities, the users are invited to consult the *advancedAccess_symmetry.cpp/py* example files in the **examples** folder.

-To demonstrate how the tool can be run and the standard output for the symmetry mode of operation, the current version of the ProSHADE executable was used to detect the symmetry of a density map of the bacteriophage T4 portal protein with the PDB accession code 3JA7 (EMDB accession code 6324), which has the \a C12 symmetry.
+To demonstrate how the tool can be run and the standard output for the symmetry mode of operation, the current version of the ProSHADE executable was used to detect the symmetry of a density map of the bacteriophage T4 portal protein with the PDB accession code 3JA7 (EMDB accession code 6324), which has the *C12* symmetry.
 The visualisation of the structure is shown in the following figure, while the output of the ProSHADE tool follows:

 ![T4 Portal Protein](https://github.com/michaltykac/proshade/blob/experimental/documentation/ProSHADE_3JA7.jpg)

 ```
  $: ./proshade -S -f ./emd_6324.map -r 8 --sym C12
- ProSHADE 0.7.5.0 (DEC 2020):
+ ProSHADE 0.7.5.1 (JAN 2021):
  ============================

   ...
 Starting to read the structure: ./emd_6324.map